akash4797/secure-encryption-decyrption-app/README.md

 Login and Register. -> routes are defined in app/(login|register)/page.tsx

 Feature 2:
-Userinfo should be encrypted (while storing) and decrypted (while viewing).
+Userinfo should be encrypted (while storing) and decrypted (while viewing). -> used jose to encrypt and decrypt

 Feature 3:
 Password should be hashed and salted before storing in the database. -> hashPassword function is defined in utils/auth.ts